PedroRgz/NotesApp_AppleWatch/README.md

 - Create new notes using dictation or scribble.
 - View a list of all notes.
 - Edit and delete existing notes.
-- Sync notes with the paired iPhone app (if applicable).

 ## Installation